 The eight villas are very generous in size, varying from 100-180m2.
 They all face south, span two floors, and have stunning verandas with outdoor seating and sea views.
 Their topsy-turvy layout, with bedrooms on the lower level and living spaces on the upper, means that communal areas benefit from the finest views.
 The decor is simple yet chic, with pastel hues, traditional concrete walls, smart kitchens and vintage furniture pieces.
 Wicker and white linen feature heavily, and fireplaces, barbecues and private parking areas are found in all.

-The villas are divided into five categories, ranging from the Two-bedroom Comfort Villa to the Four-bedroom Grande Villa.
-Some of the larger villas (Grande and Premium) come with their own private swimming pools.
+The villas are divided into four categories, ranging from the Two-bedroom Comfort Villa to the Four-bedroom Grande Villa.
+The Three-bedroom Premium Villa with Private Pool is the only one to come with its own swimming pool.
 Although the villas stand side-by-side in neat rows, none are overlooked, with partition walls and leafy gardens ensuring maximum privacy.

 Features include: